Wednesday, January 15th, 2020

-Waterproof barriers provide thick plastic encapsulation for your crawl space.
+Moisture and vapor barriers provide thick plastic encapsulation for your crawl space.
 Use them to keep the moisture out of your home, eliminate water damage and block radon gas and pests.
 Make sure crawl space walls, floors, and vents are included.

 2. Insulated Crawl Space Encapsulation

 Thermally insulated crawl space encapsulation provides extra protection.
 It is ideal for climates like we have in Colorado.
 This extra-thick insulated water barrier is more durable, will last longer and has extra benefits.
 It will keep your home much warmer in the winter without having to run the heat as much.
 It keeps out all of the rising humidity in the summer to keep your cooling bills down too.

 It may not be your favorite place to visit in your home.
 Even if you love washing the dishes, laundry and sweeping, this can be a whole different type of cleaning.
 Yet a clean and disinfected crawl space is so much more usable, safe and healthy.
 This is the first step to identifying what is really going on down there and what the best solutions are for your house.